-“Husbands, love your wives, as Christ loved the church and gave Himself up for her, that He might sanctify her, having cleansed her by the washing of water with the word, so that He might present the church to Himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish.“
+“Husbands, love your wives, as Christ loved the church and gave Himself up for her, that He might sanctify her, having cleansed her by the washing of water with the word, so that He might present the church to Himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish.” (emp added)

-Now, are those of the Church of Christ the only ones going to Heaven?
+Now, are those of the church of Christ the only ones going to Heaven?
 Yes!
-The Church is saved and not any denominated body of believers, but the one and only Church of Jesus Christ.
-This is the Church that Christ established and bought with His own blood (Acts 20:28).
-This is the Church that is cleansed of their sins by the blood of Christ (Eph.
-1:7; 1 John 1:7; Matt.
-26:28; Rom.
-3:25, 5:9; Col 1:20; Heb.
-9:12, 14, 13:12, 20; 1 Pet.
-1:19; Rev. 1:5).
-Ephesians 4:5 says that there is only one body, which Ephesians 1:22-23 says that this is the Church.
-Because of this Scriptural teaching that those of the Church of Jesus Christ are the only ones saved and going to Heaven, then when a member of the Church of Christ preaches this truth, then some have seen the opportunity to attack the churches of Christ and claim that they are an exclusive sectarian denomination and a borderline cult.
-Why?
-Because we refuse to bear a denominational name or form a man-made organization.
-These Christians bear the name of Christ in being “Christian”, and therefore Christians are the Church of Christ.
-By the name “Christians”, there are no dividing walls of denominational titles in the Church.
+The church consists of the saved apart from denominations and sects.
+Divisions are destructive, and those who cause and maintain such division will not inherit the kingdom of heaven (Gal 5:19-21).
+Christ established and bought the church with His own blood (Acts 20:28).
+Christ cleansed the church of their sins by His blood (Eph 1:7; 1 John 1:7; Matt 26:28; Rom 3:25, 5:9; Col 1:20; Heb 9:12, 14, 13:12, 20; 1 Pet 1:19; Rev 1:5).
+Ephesians 4:5 says that there is only one body, and Ephesians 1:22-23 says that this is the church.
+Because of this scriptural teaching that those of the church of Jesus Christ are the only ones saved and going to Heaven, churches of Christ proclaim this church urging all believers to leave denominationalism behind and let all come to Scriptures.